 You can reap the advantages of data replication if there is a consistent data copy across the organization.
 Here’s a breakdown of the steps that helps accomplish the real-time data replication process:

 - The first step is to narrow down the data source and target system.

 - Next, choose tables and columns to be copied from the source.

 - Then, identify how frequently updates need to be made.

-Another way is to use a code-free, enterprise-grade data replication tool that can minimize manual labor in generating and handling data replication transactions across your organization.
-Plus, a majority of these tools can scale with respect to the volume and velocity of data.
+Another way is to use code-free, enterprise-grade software to minimize manual labor in generating and handling data replication transactions across your organization.
+Plus, most of the software can scale concerning the volume and velocity of data.